-A 50% owned electricity distribution management company.
-It has long term network management agreements in place for TPCL, Electricity Invercargill Limited (EIL), OtagoNet Joint Venture (OtagoNet) and Lakeland Network Limited (LNL) electricity distribution networks.
-In addition, they identify, research and inform about other relevant energy investments for TPCL and its other 50% shareholder, EIL.
+A 100% owned electricity distribution management company.
+It has long term network management agreements in place for TPCL, OtagoNet Joint Venture (OJV) and Lakeland Network Limited (LNL) electricity distribution networks.
+In addition, they identify, research and inform about other relevant energy investments for TPCL.